nshuba/nomoads/README.md

 * Download the NoMoAds dataset from
 [our website](http://athinagroup.eng.uci.edu/projects/nomoads/data/).

-* Unzip the contents and place them in a folder of our choosing.
+* Unzip the contents and place them in a folder of your choosing.
 Throughout the document we will refer to this folder as `DATA_ROOT`.
 Your folder structure should look as follows:
 ```